Susensio/cybot-controller/README.md

 # cybot-controller
-Arduino files for controlling a Cybot and interfacing with Raspberry pi
+Arduino files for controlling a Cybot with I2C commands